ThisIsJustARandomGuy/dobson-star-tracker/README.md

 # dobson-star-tracker
 This project aims to enable makers to motorize their dobson-style mounted telescopes using easily sourced hardware.

-## Warning

-As of now (25.10.), the conversion between the two coordinate systems (Alt/Az and Ra/Dec) is still broken.
-I am working on fixing it, but it is taking longer than expected.
-Maybe someone could weigh in (the code can be found in Dobson.cpp in the methods calculateMotorTargets() and azAltToRaDec()) or even provide a PR.
-I am currently controlling the two axes directly using a 3D printer screen + encoder (the commonly used 128x64 LCD module) with its own Arduino Nano.
-Code and instructions for the screen will be provided as a separate repository within the next few days.
-At the same time I will also push changes to this repository to work with the screen.
-There will be a config setting to change between multiple kinematics (currently Dobson and Direct Motor Control).

 ## Hardware

 + 2 Stepper Motors + drivers.
 I found that the size of my telescope (as pictured badly below) requires at least NEMA 17 with 1.2A current per phase.
 The altitude motor uses a (roughly) 5:1 gear ratio